clayheaton/doctor_rogue/design_briefing.md

 There are several actions that the player can take with the main character.
 The most primary of those is movement.

 ##### Movement

+###### Facing
+The player can rotate Doctor Chick and his assistant at will, but only one time each turn.
+Doctor Chick can move while facing any direction (imaging turn-based backing up or strafing) but can only "run" in the forward direction.
+The player does not have to change Doctor Chick's facing each turn.
+If the player double-taps on a tile, Doctor Chick will move to that tile and automatically face the direction of movement.
+If the player taps and holds on a tile, a radial UI element will appear that will allow Doctor Chick to move and turn at the same time.

 ###### Stealth Mode?
 ##### Searching
 ##### Activating